amustaque97/rust-music-player/README.md

 - `Shutdown` - Clean thread shutdown

 ### Play Element (`play_element.rs`)
 A GPUI component that renders the play/pause button and manages the audio state.
+Features:
-Toggles between play and pause icons based on the current playback state.
+- Toggles between play and pause icons based on the current playback state
+- Receives player state updates via channel communication
+- Provides seek forward/backward functionality (10 second steps)

 ### Music List View (`music_list_view.rs`)
 Scans the current directory for MP3 files and displays them in a virtualized list using GPUI's `uniform_list` for efficient rendering of large song collections.
+Features:
+- Click any song to load and play it immediately
+- Syncs playback state with the play button via channel communication
+- Shows a "No songs found" message when the directory is empty

 ## Development